 How to Introduce Cats and Dogs

 Introducing dogs to cats can be nerve-racking for pet owners.
-We show you how patience, space, and carefully planned introductions will let your cat and dog live happily ever after.
+We'll show you how patience, space, and carefully planned introductions can help your cat and dog live happily ever after.

 No family wants a cat and dog that fight like, well, cats and dogs.
 It's not uncommon for dogs and cats to become friends if proper introductions are made.
 Here are a few tips: